 -name rsa in the above commands.

-You will need to include the public branch certificate along with the newly issued certificate when returning them to the requesting party.
+You will need to include the intermediate certificate along with the newly issued certificate when returning them to the requesting party.
 They can be concatenated together.

 $ cat ~/openssl/(ecc or rsa)/public.crt >> cert.pem